japer-technology/forgejo-society/README.md

 - **[`FORGEJO-SOCIETY-PAST/`](FORGEJO-SOCIETY-PAST/)** — earlier and sibling experiments
   (`github-minimum-intelligence`) that are being converted from a GitHub-runtime design to a Forgejo-runtime design.

-GitHub is used here only as a development environment and as one of several mirrors; the production runtime target is always self-hosted Forgejo.
-See [`github-compliance.md`](github-compliance.md) for the full posture.

-See [`FORGEJO-SOCIETY-SETUP/`](FORGEJO-SOCIETY-SETUP/README.md) for local installation instructions.